-SPC 205: PUBLIC SPEAKING
+\ SPC 205: PUBLIC SPEAKING

 This course is an introduction to principles of public speaking with application of speaking skills.
-Prerequisite(s): Completion of RWR 100 with a "C" or better, or appropriate placement score NOTE: Successful completion of ENG 101 is recommended.
+Prerequisite(s): Completion of ENG 155 with a "C" or better, or equivalent GPA or placement score NOTE: Successful completion of ENG 101 is recommended.